Disease Guide ·Hip Dysplasia ·2026

 Cost vs Deductible

-Total hip replacement at $3,000-$7,000 per hip is where insurance pays off dramatically.
-With a $500 deductible and 80% reimbursement, you could save $2,000-$5,000 on surgery alone.
-Conservative management costs less per visit but adds up over years.
+Total hip replacement ($3,000-$7,000 per hip) is where insurance pays off.
+A $500 deductible + 80% reimbursement saves $2,000-$5,000 on surgery.
+Conservative management costs less per visit but accumulates over time.

 Red flag · Bilateral